 As men age, their bodies make less testosterone.
 Older men are also more likely to have heart problems and high cholesterol.
 Testosterone can help get rid of fat and build muscle mass, both of which can make you less likely to have a heart attack.

 So, can boosting the hormone help prevent heart disease?

 In 2015, the American Association of Clinical Endocrinologists, who study hormones and how they affect your body, tried to answer that question.
 They learned that there's a strong link between low testosterone and heart attacks and other heart problems, especially in older men.

 But other studies suggest that some men might be more likely to have heart trouble if they take testosterone supplements.

 In 2010, researchers cut short a study of testosterone supplements in older men who had problems getting around.
 Of the 209 men in the study, 23 men who were getting testosterone treatments developed high blood pressure or abnormal heart rhythms or had heart attacks.

 Since the trial involved a small number of men who were older and unhealthy in other ways, scientists said they couldn't learn much from the results.

-The bottom line is that scientists don't have any real evidence that boosting testosterone affects the risk of heart problems.
-More studies are needed for doctors to better understand the risks and benefits.
+The bottom line is that more study is needed for doctors to better understand the risks and benefits of using testosterone supplements.